 Ozone with Stephen McAlaney from Home Energy Scotland for the last of the exhibitor sessions talked about how to understand your EPC and improve its rating.
 He explained what the numbers on your EPC mean and how to make these better.
 With minimum energy ratings coming soon for Scottish rentals now’s the time to get the knowledge and see what can be done cost effectively to prepare.

 Again, Showdome and Salisbury sessions were repeats allowing delegates to get all the info they wanted from all the sessions on offer throughout the day.

 A welcome afternoon tea break was then on the agenda before all delegates reconvened in the main Biosphere hall to listen to the final sessions of the day.

-The last session of the day came from the ever-popular TC Young LetLaw, regular speakers at the conference and long-time sponsors of the event.
-Jim Bauld talked about recent tribunal decisions and what can we learn from them.
+The last session of the day came from ever-popular TC Young LetLaw, regular speakers at the conference and long-time sponsors of the event.
+Jim Bauld talked about recent tribunal decisions and what can be learnt from them.
 He also updated delegates on the new tribunal jurisdictions and outlined the process for applying to the tribunal.

 Another NLD under my belt, a jam-packed day from start to finish with lots of nuggets of useful information as always, roll on November 2019.